How Long Does a DWI Stay on Your Record in Texas?

 This is important – you must meet the following conditions to be eligible for a DWI nondisclosure:

-- You must have successfully completed your sentence
+- You must have successfully completed your DWI sentence

-- You must have paid all your fines, costs and restitution required.
+- You must have paid all your DWI fines, costs and restitution required, if any by the plea agreement.

 - You must not have had ANY prior convictions or deferred adjudications for any crime other than a class C citation.

-- You must also show that it is in the interest of justice to grant the nondisclosure order.
+- You must also show that it is in the interest of justice to grant the nondisclosure order on your DWI case.

 Additionally, if the State of Texas is able to prove that your DWI involved a motor vehicle accident involving another person, you will NOT be eligible for a nondisclosure.
 In fact, the car accident does not have to involve injuries or damages, just the presence of another person at the scene of the accident – including any passenger’s in your car.